Case Overview

 Eli Lilly lawsuits

 Eli Lilly is a pharmaceutical company that makes, markets and sells diabetes and weight loss drugs.
 It is a direct competitor of Novo Nordisk.
-It is facing similar legal battles for neglecting to inform patients and healthcare providers about the harmful side effects of its GLP-1 medications, including gastroparesis.
+It is facing similar legal battles for neglecting to inform patients and healthcare providers about the harmful side effects of its GLP-1 RA medications, including gastroparesis.

-Mounjaro lawsuit
+Mounjaro

 Like Ozempic, Mounjaro has never been approved by the FDA for weight loss, even though it is increasingly used for that purpose.
-Eli Lilly denies encouraging this off-label use.
+Eli Lilly denies encouraging off-label use.

-Mounjaro lawsuits have been brought by plaintiffs with severe problems which they claim were caused by the drug.
+Mounjaro lawsuits have been brought by plaintiffs with severe problems they claim were caused by the drug.
 They also claim the company failed to warn consumers about these side effects.

-Trulicity (dulaglutide) is a GLP-1 Type 2 diabetes drug made by Eli Lilly.
+Trulicity (dulaglutide) is a GLP-1 type 2 diabetes drug made by Eli Lilly.
 Lawsuits address the company’s failure to warn about serious side effects, including liver and kidney disease, pancreatitis and gastroparesis.

 Zepbound and Mounjaro are the same drug, tirzepatide, but the FDA has approved Zepbound for weight loss.
-Zepbound lawsuits address the same complaints as Mounjaro litigation.
+Zepbound lawsuits address the same complaints as the Mounjaro litigation.

 Connect with a medical drug attorney

-If you or someone you love has suffered severe side effects while taking a GLP-1 weight loss or diabetes medication, you may be eligible for a weight loss drug lawsuit.
+If you or someone you love has suffered severe side effects while taking a GLP-1 RA weight loss or diabetes medication, you may be eligible for a weight loss drug lawsuit.
 Contact an Ozempic and Wegovy attorney with Motley Rice today to learn about your legal options.

 Current state of weight loss drug lawsuits